Company Brain Prerequisites: The Architecture of AI Readiness

 Threshold: priority-domain data meets your defined quality bar and "customer / product / supplier" has one agreed definition.

 Expand to the next highest-priority domain using lessons learned.
-Add ABAC / fine-grained access, full lineage, and audit / compliance.
+Add ABAC and fine-grained access, full lineage, and audit and compliance.
 Buy-and-partner rather than build-alone for the platform layer.

 Threshold to keep scaling: each domain shows measurable adoption and business impact before the next begins.